SethKoren/starter-academic/content/aboutme/briefbio.md

  # CSS class.
 In spring 2021 I lead an undergraduate reading seminar on introductory particle physics emphasizing quantum mechanical concepts and ending with a final project using collider simulation software to discover the Higgs from ATLAS data on VBF diphoton decays.
  css_class = ""
 +++
-I grew up outside Philadelphia and became interested in science in high school, but went to the University of Pennsylvania for undergrad intending to get dual degrees from the College of Arts & Sciences and from Wharton, the business school, and make money.
+I grew up outside Philadelphia and became interested in science in high school, but went to the University of Pennsylvania for undergrad intending to get dual degrees from the College of Arts & Sciences and from Wharton, the business school, and go off and make money.
 Seeing college-level science classes for the first time, I was amazed to learn that physics was something that people were still doing and discovering and understanding, and perhaps something that I could do as well.
 Mid-way through my sophomore year, I decided I wanted to spend my time in college learning about the universe, and withdrew from the Wharton program.

 My first research opportunity was kindly provided by Prof. Cullen Blake, who gave me the chance to help him search for and characterize low-mass binary stars and exoplanets, and I was hooked.